Internship Policy

 Many undergraduate students desire to augment their classroom learning experience by working or interning at Princeton.
 The Policy on Undergraduate Internships and Employment establishes the criteria and requirements for offering training or research opportunities to both Princeton and visiting undergraduates.

 In most cases, departments appointing internships must provide stipends.
 The purpose of the stipend is for interns to offset expenses incurred during the internship, not to serve as wages.
-While stipends may vary between programs based on specific needs, the University sets a recommended weekly stipend amount in early fall of each year that is generally considered appropriate to cover food, housing, and out-of-pocket expenses.

 Process for new internship programs